fschur/evolutionary-game-theory/README.md

 ## Explanation of variables:
 num_res: number of foodsources

-win: describes the game-table as a python dictionary: First entry is the reward when playing against the same kind of individual (dove, dove; hawk,hawk), second is the reward if playing against the opposing kind of individual, last entry is the reward for arriving at a food-resource alone.
+win: the payoff matrix.

 population: starting population.
-Denote hawk by [0,1], dove by [1, 0] and a mixed strategy that plays hawk with probability p and dove with probability 1-p by [1-p, p]
+Denote hawk by [1], dove by [2] and a mixed strategy that plays hawk with probability p and dove with probability 1-p by [1-p, p].

 rep_val: reward needed for reproduction.
 I.e. if rep_val=0.5: having reward of 1 keeps me alive (0.5) and allows me the reproduce once (additional 0.5).